 If you’re into the Paleo diet, chances are you always have a sweet potato on hand.
 Use it in this quick, filling, three-ingredient breakfast, where it’s blended with almond butter for fat and flavor.
 It’ll taste just like a smoothie-in-a-bowl, but will contain zero added sugar.

 Get the Paleo sweet potato breakfast bowl recipe.

 Grain-, dairy-, and egg-free, plus secretly stuffed with a full cup of kale, these veggie-packed powerhouses are bound together in a food processor with a healthy mix of honey and avocado.
 With so much goodness crammed into each serving, this recipe totally justifies eating cookies for breakfast.

 You don’t have to turn on the stove, the toaster, or the oven for this recipe.
-All you need is a food processor and a sheet pan to make these fiber-filled bars—that taste like Rice Krispies treats, but way healthier—happen.
+All you need is a food processor and a sheet pan to make these fiber-filled bars (which taste like Rice Krispies treats, but way healthier) happen.

 Don’t let that oatmeal-like appearance fool you.
 This porridge is very much Paleo-friendly and vegan, made from a protein-rich blend of coconut, seeds, nut butter, and apples.
 Just like regular porridge, you can make it as creamy or chunky as you’d like, depending on how much nondairy milk you add.

 Turn up the beet — literally — on snack time by replacing your regular tub of hummus with this radiant red version.
 Not only does puréeing beets into the mix lend some pretty awesome color to the usually beige dip, it also provides an easy extra serving of veggies.

 8. Artichoke and white bean dip